Vietnam.vn - Nền tảng quảng bá Việt Nam

 Otitis media is divided into two main types, including acute otitis media and chronic otitis media.

-• Acute otitis media is inflammation of the middle ear mucosa or a complication when the function of the Eustachian tube is disturbed due to a virus causing an upper respiratory tract infection.
+• Acute otitis media is inflammation of the middle ear mucosa or a complication of impaired eustachian tube function due to a virus causing an upper respiratory tract infection.

 • Chronic otitis media is a persistent infection that causes damage and may drain fluid through a hole in the eardrum.

-Otitis media with effusion is a condition in which the middle ear has effusion, often without obvious signs, and fluid accumulates in the eardrum, creating a feeling of fullness in the ear.
+Otitis media with effusion is a form of otitis media with effusion, often without obvious signs, fluid accumulates in the eardrum, creating a feeling of fullness in the ear.
 The patient may feel tension or pressure in the ear and have general health symptoms such as fever, earache, and ear discharge.

-The cause of otitis media is usually a viral or bacterial infection or other diseases such as flu, colds, allergies.
+The cause of otitis media is usually an infection caused by viruses, bacteria or other diseases such as flu, colds, allergies.
 In children, otitis media can be due to the incomplete development of the structure and function of the Eustachian tube, as well as a weak immune system.

 In addition, otitis media can be caused by adenoids, because the swollen adenoids will affect and block the Eustachian tube, causing infection.
 This phenomenon occurs more often in children than in adults.